dorkodu/sage/sage.md

 console.log("Hello, World!");
 ```

 Code examples in this document are for providing real-life samples, but does not have to be from a real implementation.
-We created reference implementations, and recommend you checking out them.
+We created reference implementations, and highly recommend you checking out them.

 > #### Example
 >